Are we prepared for the third wave?”

 So, are we really ready for the third wave of Covid-19?

-Join the upcoming Let’s Talk Policy session on July 28, as we speak to the experts, including Dr. Joyeeta Basu, Co-Founder & Director, Doctors Hub, Dr. Polly Roy, Chair of Virology, London School of Hygiene & Tropical Medicine and Dr. M.V.
+In this Let’s Talk Policy session, we discussed about this with experts, including Dr. Joyeeta Basu, Co-Founder & Director, Doctors Hub, Dr. Polly Roy, Chair of Virology, London School of Hygiene & Tropical Medicine and Dr. M.V.
 Padma Srivastava, HoD, Neurology, AIIMS, News Delhi.

-The event will be moderated by renowned journalist, Nidhi Razdan.
+The event was moderated by renowned journalist, Nidhi Razdan.

 The series aims to unravel major themes around democracy, politics, and human rights, and explore the challenges and rewards of implementing practices.
 We aim to create a cohesive platform and call on thematic experts to foster a healthy dialogue around the most-pressing issues.